Key tips for first-time life insurance buyers.

 Once you figure out how much coverage you'll need, you can think about the best kind of policy to meet your needs.

-You have two main options: Term Life, for a more affordable premium, or Whole Life, for more comprehensive coverage that can add cash value.
+You have two main options: term life, for a more affordable premium, or permanent life, for more comprehensive coverage that can add cash value.
 But you have a lot of options to explore.

 An insurance policy is only as good as the company that backs it.

-You want to make sure you choose a company you can rely on to be around for as long as you'll need your coverage, and that makes wise and stable investments.
+You want to make sure you to choose a company you can rely on to be around for as long as you'll need your coverage, and which invests your premium in a highly prudent manner in order to pay the claims of its policyholders.

 A financial professional can help you factor in financial considerations, your needs, and your family's needs.